 There are many books and resources which speak at length about the history, philosophy, culture, and methodology of chiropractic, but we decided to go straight to the source.

-We had the pleasure of speaking to John from S3C Chiropractor, who gave us a little bit more information about the history of the practice, “Chiropractic ideas are rooted in rationalism, folk medicine, and vitalism,” John explained, “It’s simply amazing to think about how far we’ve come since the earliest days of this type of medicine.
+We had the pleasure of speaking to John a Chiropractor in Sydney, who gave us a little bit more information about the history of the practice, “Chiropractic ideas are rooted in rationalism, folk medicine, and vitalism,” John explained, “It’s simply amazing to think about how far we’ve come since the earliest days of this type of medicine.
 It helps so many people, and it can be transformative in terms of chronic pain and quality of life, especially when combined with a healthy lifestyle.”

 Acupuncture, similar to chiropractic medicine, was once thought to be a chiefly ineffective form of medicine based on folk remedies and pseudoscience.
 Both acupuncture and chiropractic medicine are now regularly prescribed by mainstream medical professionals in Australia, and most insurance companies are willing to cover the cost of the treatment.
 It just goes to show that our scientific understanding of the human body is always in flux.
 What is considered an ineffective or unsubstantiated form of treatment today may be readily validated by scientific studies tomorrow.